 How to make the existing application make use of Edition feature

-2)Create editioning views over the base tables, matching the original table structures and names.
-PL/SQL objects will now recompile against editioning view.
+(2)Create editioning views over the base tables, matching the original table structures and names.
+PL/SQL objects will now recompile against the editioning view.

-R12.2 also makes use of same feature to enable online patching.
+R12.2 also makes use of the same feature to enable online patching.

 – Turns on object versioning in the database